ackirby88/CS107/C++/CPP-1-Constructors.md

 ---
 ### The `this` Keyword
-The keyword `this` represents a pointer to the object whose member function is being executed.
+- The keyword `this` **represents a pointer to the object whose member function is being executed**
-It is used within a class's member function to refer to the object itself.
+- It is used within a class's member function to refer to the object itself

-It can be used to check if a parameter passed to a member function is the object itself.
+- It can be used to check if a parameter passed to a member function is the object itself

 **<details><summary>:large_orange_diamond: `this` Example:</summary>**
 <p>